MICR5843 Extended Research Project in Infectious Diseases Part 1

 - Students are able to (1) define, develop and carry out an original scientific research project; (2) critically appraise scientific literature; (3) demonstrate effective skills in critical evaluation of data; (4) demonstrate effective scientific writing and oral presentation skills; and (5) extend knowledge and understanding of infectious diseases.

-- Typically this unit is assessed in the following ways: (1) progress report and literature review; (2) dissertation; and (3) final research seminar.
+- Indicative assessments in this unit are as follows: (1) progress report and literature review; (2) dissertation; and (3) final research seminar.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.